JavierOrdonezA/Physics-Simulations-with-MATLAB/README.md

 To run the simulations, simply download the repository and open the `.m` files in MATLAB.
 Each script has comments to guide you through the execution process.

-## These learnings not only enhanced understanding of numerical methods but also demonstrated their practical application in solving complex physical problems.
+## These learnings not only enhanced my understanding of numerical methods/ programming but also demonstrated their practical application in solving complex physical problems.